el-ideal-ideas/MocaCommands/README.md

 - `http://<your-ip>:<your-port>/moca-commands/dynamic/py/<filename>`
     - This UIR can run files in the `dynamic_scripts/python` as a dynamic route.
-    - When you changed the source code of these files, the file will be reload automatically.
+    - When you changed the source code of these files, the file will be reloaded automatically.
     - The usage please look the sample files under the dynamic_scripts directory.

 - `http://<your-ip>:<your-port>/moca-commands/dynamic/js/<filename>`
     - This UIR can run files in the `dynamic_scripts/javascript` as a dynamic route.
-    - When you changed the source code of these files, the file will be reload automatically.
+    - When you changed the source code of these files, the file will be reloaded automatically.
     - The usage please look the sample files under the dynamic_scripts directory.